lucydot/lucydot.github.io/content/group.md

 Any PhD/job opportunities will be listed here, and, for the right candidate, there is also the possibility to apply for external funding (e.g. the [Marie Curie IF](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en)).

-For smaller undergraduate, postgraduate and summer placement projects please see a project list that we maintain [here](https://lucydot.github.io/projects_list/).
+For smaller undergraduate, postgraduate and summer placement projects please see a project list that I maintain [here](https://lucydot.github.io/projects_list/).